This post was updated 16 December 2019.

 What to see, do and visit in London and the UK

 You will have it in your mind what you might want to see, do and visit while in the UK.
-From visiting the tourist sites in London to hunting for the Loch Ness Monster to seeing the White Cliffs of Dover.
+From visiting London to hunting for the Loch Ness Monster to seeing the White Cliffs of Dover.
 Click on the link following to find out some sightseeing options.
 You can also read my blog What to see and do in London – a 5 day itinerary for first timers.

 The UK as your Travel base